 Commencement guests and those new to Cambridge will find it helpful to review MIT's visitors pages.
 Hotels, restaurants, parking, and campus maps may all be found there.

 If Commencement Exercises must be moved inside due to severe weather (i.e., electrical storms or hail) the speeches will be held in Rockwell Cage for the stage assembly and graduates only.
 Guests will be able to view the speeches in closed-circuit television viewing locations throughout the campus.

 Exercises are removed from Killian Court only very rarely.
 Commencement will be held outside in rain, cold, or heat.
 While this is a festive time and party clothes are appropriate, guests are urged to dress for the weather conditions.
 A rainy day in Massachusetts can be cold and the grass on Killian Court could be slippery.
+Please note that you may carry an umbrella, but open umbrellas are not permitted while guests are seated in the court.
 In the event of uncomfortable weather, hot or cold, you may prefer to watch the ceremony from an indoor location.
 Lists and maps of these locations are available from the Information Tent in Killian Court, and also here.

 Killian Court is an open area with almost no shade.
 Even a perfect summer day can become uncomfortable if you are sitting in the sun for four hours or more.
 This is especially hard on children and the elderly.
 Further, umbrellas against the sun are not permitted during the ceremony because they block the view of those behind you.
 Please remember sunblock, hats, and the needs of the more vulnerable members of your party.